shiling/testing-zero-to-hero/README.md

 })
 ```

-👉 When you are done, run `npm tests` in your console to run your tests.
+👉 When you are done, run `npm run test:unit` in your console to run your tests.

 ![Screenshot of test run](#)